 De Havilland Aircraft of Canada

-After the war the company began designing and building indigenous aircraft best suited to the harsh Canadian environment.
-The first true De Havilland Canada type was the DHC1 Chipmunk which was selected as the standard primary trainer for the RAF and is still a favourite amongst pilots today.
+After the war the company began designing and building indigenous aircraft, especially those best suited to the harsh Canadian environment.
+The first true De Havilland Canada type was the DHC1 Chipmunk which was also selected as the standard primary trainer for the RAF in the UK and is still a favourite amongst pilots today.

-A number of aircraft designed specifically for Canadian Operators followed such as the Beaver, Otter and Caribou, the latter being a tactical transport aircraft for the US and Canadian Army.
+A number of aircraft designed specifically for Canadian Operators followed such as the DHC2 Beaver, DHC3 Otter and DHC4 Caribou, the latter being a tactical transport aircraft for the US and Canadian Army.

-In the 1970’s De Havilland Aircraft of Canada turned its focus to commercial feeder-liners with short take-off and landing (STOL) capabilities in areas of strict noise limits.
-Many DHC-7 Dash 7 and DHC-8 Dash 8 aircraft are still in operation around the world today.
+In the 1970s, De Havilland Aircraft of Canada turned its focus to commercial feeder-liners with short take-off and landing (STOL) capabilities in areas of strict noise limits.
+Even today, many DHC7 Dash 7 and DHC8 Dash 8 aircraft are still in daily operation around the world.

-In 1980, the Canadian Government forced the privatisation of De Havilland Aircraft of Canada and in 1986 sold the company to Boeing although it is now in the ownership of Bombardier Aerospace.
+In 1980, the Canadian Government forced the privatisation of De Havilland Aircraft of Canada and in 1986 it sold the company to Boeing.
+The company and name is now in the ownership of Bombardier Aerospace.